 - If your apartment requires you to turn on utilities, please follow the instructions in the Pre-Arrival Brochure under Utilities.

 - Contact your apartment complex in advance if you will be arriving after-hours (usually after 5pm or 6pm) or on weekends.
 You may have to stay at a hotel overnight if your apartment complex is not open.

-- All students must meet immunization requirements and complete this form before registration for classes.
-You should complete this form BEFORE you leave your home country.
+- All students must meet immunization requirements and complete the required compliance forms before registering for classes.
+You should complete these required forms BEFORE you leave your home country.

-- This form must be signed by a medical professional in English.
+- The Student Immunization Record form must be signed by a medical professional in English.

-- Check the status of your Health History form approval online using the Admissions Online Status Check.
+- Check the status of your Health Compliance forms approval online using the Admissions Online Status Check.

-- You will not be allowed to register for classes until you have met this requirement.
+- You will not be allowed to register for classes until you have purchased insurance at www.studentinsurance.fsu.edu

-- Purchase the university-approved plan online before your arrival from the Student Health Services.
+- You may purchase the university-approved plan online before your arrival.

 FSU Student Organizations: